 Please also note that on Guest Morning, people are not able to bring and/or sight their own rifles, nor are non-members with FACs able to shoot their own firearms on the ranges.
 It is recommended to wear suitable clothing and footwear.

 Joining a shooting club is subject to some safeguards by law.
 Considering the potential dangers this is not surprising.
 We apply rigorous checks before we are able to let people near firearms.
 We also need to comply with the firearms act of 1968.
 Please note that only the club is able to contact the vetting agencies.
 Once the vetting is complete, we will send you a Membership form to your home address.
 Again, this is a legal requirement.
-Please complete the membership form and bring it back personally to the Club (DO NOT POST IT!) with the probationary fee and two passport photographs.
+Please complete the membership form and bring it back personally to the Club (DO NOT POST IT!) with the probationary fee and one passport photograph.
 The membership secretary will check the form, fill out a attendance card, issue you with a membership ID card and you will have a Probationary period for six months.
 You will be required to wear your ID card at all times at the club.

-During your probation the hire of guns and bows is free.
+During your probation the hire of guns and bows is £2.
 At the beginning, you will always be accompanied/supervised by an experienced member when you shoot.
 You will need to be supervised for 20 plus visits before you can be observed for safety and reasonable accuracy.
 This has to be done for each firearm you wish to be ‘signed off’ for – that is to shoot unsupervised.
 If you are deemed ‘not ready’ you will continue under supervision until you are.
 Your supervisor will instruct you in range safety, protocols, and will teach you how to shoot.
 Your supervisor will be responsible for your behaviour and safety, and will look after the gun or bow and be responsible for transporting it between the office and the range.
 You may carry your targets but your supervisor will have to carry your firearm and ammunition until you are signed off.

 You will need to attend and shoot at least 20 times during the six month probationary period, but you may come more often, and in fact you are welcome to attend whenever the club is open.
-Make sure your probationary attendance card is signed by the Duty Officer and you sign the probationers registration book as well as your shooting log (by the duty office) at each shooting visit (your proof of visit, the Committee will check).
-If you are having difficulty attending because of work or personal commitments then please see the hon. secretary (ask at the office) who will try to advise you.
+Make sure your probationary attendance card is signed by the Duty Officer and you sign the probationers registration book as well as your shooting log (by the duty office) at each shooting visit (your proof of attendance, the Committee will check).
+If you are having difficulty attending because of work or personal commitments then please see the Hon.
+Secretary (ask at the office) who will try to advise you.

-After the six months and minimum 20 visits are complete, you can apply to the Committee to become a full member.
+After the six months and minimum of 20 visits are complete, you can apply to the Committee to become a full member.
 The membership fee will be pro rata for the year, so someone who becomes a full member in August will pay 5/12ths of the full years membership for the remainder of the calendar year.